SamBabu123456789/E-commerce/README.md

  Added online payment gateway to our application using Paypal api.
  # Milestone-30
  Implemented online payment using PayPal API using the client key we created earlier.
+ # Milestone-31
+ Implemented redux store to store all global states
+ # Milestone-32
+ In Login page we used Dispatch method to store the mail inside global state In all the remaining pages acc the mail stored in global state using useSelector
+ # Milestone-33
+ Downloaded jsonwebtoken package using NPM
+ Used sign method to create an JWT token with mail and ID Gave maxAge to set expire time
+ Added the cookie inside the response that helps you to store the cookie inside browser.
+ # Milestone-34
+ Got the token from the browser cookie and send it to the server In backend wrote a middleware function to validate that JWT token